dslab-epfl/NEX/README.md

 ```

 ### Build the NEX repo
-Clone the NEX repo.
+1. Clone the NEX repo then initialize submodules.
-0.
 ```
 git submodule update --init --recursive
 ```
-1. make scx
+2. Make scx
 ```
 sudo make scx -j
 ```
-2. configure NEX
+3. Configure NEX
 ```
 make menuconfig
 ```
-3. make the project.
+4. Make the project.
 ```
 make -j
 make dsim -j
 ```
-4. install NEX so you can it in other directories
+5. Install NEX so you can use it in other directories
 ```
 sudo make install
 ```